Modern animation in the United States: The Simpsons and 20th Television Animation

 In 1987, "The Simpsons", an animated short cartoon segment of The Tracey Ullman Show, debuted.
 Matt Groening's creation gained its own half-hour series in 1989, the first prime-time animated series since The Flintstones.
-Although 70 percent of the first episode's animation had to be redone, pushing the series premiere back three months, it became one of the first major hit series for the fledgling Fox network.
-The Simpsons caused a sensation, entering popular culture and gaining wide acclaim for its satirical handling of American culture, families, society as a whole, and the human condition.
+Although 70% of the first episode's animation had to be redone, pushing the series premiere back three months, it became one of the first major hit series for the fledgling Fox network.
+The Simpsons caused a sensation, entering popular culture and gaining wide acclaim for its satirical treatment of American culture, families, society as a whole, and the human condition.

 The show has won dozens of awards, including 24 Emmy Awards, 26 Annie Awards and two Peabody Awards.
 Time magazine's December 31, 1999 issue named it the 20th century's best television series; it had also named character Bart Simpson in Time 100: The Most Important People of the Century, being the only fictional character to appear on the list.
 The Simpsons Movie grossed over half a billion dollars worldwide.
 On February 26, 2009, Fox renewed The Simpsons for an additional two years, "...which will secure its place as TV's longest-running prime-time series."
 Its 21st season began on September 27, 2009, breaking the 20-season record it once shared with Gunsmoke.

 The success of The Simpsons led Fox to develop other animated series aimed at adults, including Bob's Burgers (created by Loren Bouchard), King of the Hill (created by Mike Judge), Futurama (also by Groening), Family Guy, American Dad! and The Cleveland Show (all created by Seth MacFarlane).
 King of the Hill was an instant success, running 13 seasons.
 Both Futurama and Family Guy were cancelled by the network; after strong DVD sales and ratings in re-runs, both returned to the air—Family Guy on Fox, and Futurama on Comedy Central, now Hulu.
 On March 20, 2019, Disney acquired 21st Century Fox, which integrated 20th Century Fox Television into Walt Disney Television as part of Disney Television Studios In December 2020, Disney announced that 20th Television Animation would be relaunched as a standalone unit from the live-action studio.